Volunteer with Amphibians and Reptiles

 Create a wildlife pond in your garden

 It doesn’t need to be large – a small one will do.
-The charity Froglife has a Just Add Water campaign with lots of advice and helpful tips on its website – click here to hop off to the Just Add water campaign.
-They've also got a Wildlife Pond Visualiser App which you can download.
+Froglife has a Just Add Water campaign – click here to hop off to the Just Add water campaign.
 Adding water to your garden is really important and will make a huge difference to wildlife.
+We've seen a huge difference in ours.

-And there’s plenty you can do to encourage amphibians and reptiles into your own garden – this is becoming more and more important as natural habitats are destroyed.
+There’s plenty you can do to encourage amphibians and reptiles into your own garden – this is becoming more and more important as natural habitats are destroyed.
+And you can join a local effort to help them.
+The Wildlife Trusts have actions you can take to help.

 Join the Toad on the Road Patrol